Department of Business Economics

 Dr Dalpour teaches courses in Business with an emphasis on strategy nationally and internationally in business management, marketing, human resources managment and development .
 Waleck has traveled and worked worldwide, and is a local and international consultant in business and management.
 He conducts lecture courses nearly every year at the Universite du Maine at Lemans, France.
 As well as cooperating with Fatih University Selcuk University in Turkey, and Tarto university in Estonia.
 Waleck is currentley member of international and global studies committee.
 He has been involved as an advisor for International Studies and International Students.
 Waleck was appointed as Ambassador of International Trade for Governor Angus King and teaching as Adjunct Professor in the Graduate School of Business M.B.A program at Southern New Hampshire University.

-Frank Engert's academic interests include entrepreneurship and innovation management for SMEs, as well as various aspects of service operations management; in both cases he is particularly interested in the recreation tourism and hospitality sectors.
-He teaches in the Outdoor Recreation Business Administration (ORBA), Business-Economics and other business-related programs at UMF.
-More importantly, Frank enjoys hiking, biking, kayaking, snowshoeing, xc-skiing, and just 'hanging out' outdoors.
+My academic interests include management, marketing and entrepreneurship, particularly in the tourism and hospitality sector.
+I teach in the Outdoor Recreation Business Administration (ORBA), Business-Economics and other business-related programs at UMF.
+My courses include marketing principles, social media maarketing, digital marketing, entrepreneurship, resort managment, hospitality management and tourism / service operations management.
+I enjoy hiking, biking, kayaking, snowshoeing, xc-skiing, and just being outdoors.

 Wendy Harper teaches courses in environmental economics and finance.
 Her research interests include local sustainable development and local agriculture.
 She is involved students in her research in the Rangeley Lakes region investigating the impact of tourism and land use change.
 This work was funded by a National Science Foundation grant.
 Students in her classes have presented work that investigates food insecurity on campus, in the community and in the state and nation.
 She is currently engaged with other interested scholars to increase financial literacy on campus.
 In her free time, she is a long-distance runner.